TNW-ANP-AQO

 Pepijn Pinkse did his PhD at the University of Amsterdam, the Netherlands, in 1997 on spin-polarized atomic hydrogen.
-After a brief postdoc at the University of Konstanz, Germany, het spent 10 years at the famous Max-Planck Institute of Quantum Optics near Munich, Germany where he worked on Cavity QED and cooling and trapping of single atoms and cold molecules in the division of Gerhard Rempe.
-In 2009 he switched to the University of Twente, the Netherlands as an Associate Professor and program director of the newly established Strategic Research Orientation “Applied Nanophotonics” in the MESA+ Institute for Nanotechnology at the University of Twente, which he continues to coordinate as speaker of the speaker of the Applied NanoPhotonics (ANP) cluster.
+After a brief postdoc at the University of Konstanz, Germany, he spent 10 years at the famous Max-Planck Institute of Quantum Optics near Munich, Germany where he worked on Cavity QED and cooling and trapping of single atoms and cold molecules in the division of Gerhard Rempe.
+In 2009 he switched to the University of Twente, the Netherlands as an Associate Professor and program director of the newly established Strategic Research Orientation “Applied Nanophotonics” in the MESA+ Institute for Nanotechnology at the University of Twente, which he continued to coordinate as speaker of the speaker of the Applied NanoPhotonics (ANP) cluster.
 His present research interests are Nanophotonics and Quantum optics.
 Since Sept.
 2019 he holds the chair "Adaptive Quantum Optics" combining these two interests.
 He is the director of the centre for QUAntum NanoTechnology Twente (QUANT).

 Education background